 In 2011 MDU was granted another permit modification to vertically expand the landfill to 25 percent cover slopes around the entire perimeter that included some southward expansion of the existing liner limits.
 However, the additional vertical airspace permitted in 2011 will no longer be fully used.
 In 2019, MDU announced the planned 2022 retirement of the coal fired units at Heskett which will result in the cessation of coal burning in early 2022.
-The landfill is expected to be completely closed in 2022-2023 with post-closure care activities commencing thereafter.
+MDU submitted permit modifications in 2021 and 2023, lowering the final landfill elevation to reflect actual conditions after the last CCR and demolition waste were generated and disposed of in the landfill.
+In fall of 2023, the closure of the remaining approximately 6 acres of the landfill began.
+Final closure of the entire landfill acreage will be completed in 2024 with post-closure care activities commencing thereafter.